BurchallCooper/CS7641-Project/index.md

 ## Introduction

 Advances in deep learning allow for accurate real-time pose estimation[1][2][3]which can be applied to security applications for the deterrence of intruders with potential hostile intentions, and the non-lethal neutralization of these hostile actors.
-This paper will assume a full system implementation but focuses primarily on the targeting aspect of the design that uses deep learning for pose estimation, stereography for ranging, and laser designation to implement a closed loop targeting system.
+This project will breifly describes a full system implementation but focuses primarily on the targeting implemenation of the system which uses deep learning for pose estimation, stereography for ranging, and laser designation to implement a closed loop targeting system.
 A proof of concept is implemented for this targeting system.

 ## Problem definition